scoobaroo/rails-debugging/README.md

 gem 'annotate'
 ```

 Schema information will be added as comments to the top of each of your models.
+You should run `annotate` after each migration.
 ```
 # == Schema Information
 #